mounirbasta/k8s/README.md

 ## 📋 Overview

 This repository implements a complete GitOps-managed Kubernetes environment using ArgoCD for continuous deployment.
-The infrastructure includes a production-ready Kubernetes cluster with comprehensive monitoring, security scanning, and automated deployment pipelines.
+The infrastructure includes a Kubernetes cluster with comprehensive monitoring, security scanning, and automated deployment pipelines.

 > **⚠️ Important Note**: This is currently a development environment running on the main branch.
 For production use, consider implementing branch protection and environment segregation.